 When your child is diagnosed with autism spectrum disorder (ASD), you’ll discover that many professionals and service organisations can help you and your child.
 But which ones are right for you?
-Your first step is learning about who does what and how autism services works.
+Your first step is learning about who does what and how ASD services work.

 The term service provider is used to describe the people and organisations that provide services and programs for children with autism spectrum disorder (ASD) and their families.

-The people are professionals with qualifications in areas such as psychology, education, speech pathology or occupational therapy.
+The people are professionals with qualifications in areas like psychology, education, speech pathology or occupational therapy.
 They’ll also be experts in child development, especially developmental delays like ASD.